Indonesia may widen palm export ban to combat shortages | Headlines

 The announcement has sent global edible oil prices soaring as supplies were already choked by other factors such as drought and shortages from Russia's invasion of major crop producer Ukraine.
 Markets had previously thought the ban would cover a wider range of palm oil products, sending the rupiah and shares of Indonesian palm oil companies tumbling on Monday.

-Suhanto, secretary-general of the trade ministry, said the government was preparing regulations on the export ban but declined to divulge details.
-An official at Musim Mas, a Singapore-based private palm oil company, said while the smaller scope of the ban showed the government had considered the impact on the industry, it could also mean the ban could last longer.
+Suhanto, secretary general of the trade ministry, said the government was preparing regulations on the export ban, but declined to divulge details.
+An official at Musim Mas, a Singapore-based private palm oil company, said while the smaller scope of the ban showed the government had considered the impact on the industry, it could also mean the ban may last longer.

 Approval ratings for Jokowi, as the Indonesian president is popularly known, dropped to 59.9% this month from 75.3% at the beginning of 2022, due to rising prices of necessities including cooking oil, independent pollster Indikator Politik Indonesia said.
 More than 60% of respondents in the survey, which was conducted before the export ban was announced, also supported halting cooking oil shipments.

-Students held street demonstrations in several cities across the archipelago this month to protest against high cooking oil prices.
-Cooking oil prices had come down in some shops on Tuesday, according to media reports, but the government's national price monitoring website showed a less than 0.6% drop in the average price of packaged oil.
+Students have held street demonstrations in several cities across the archipelago this month to protest against high cooking oil prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)